Štítnik – Our Lady Church

 History

-In 1740, the tower was additionally reinforced with a wooden superstructure and a typically baroque wooden roof.
+In 1740, the tower of the church was additionally reinforced with a wooden superstructure and a typically Baroque wooden roof.
 At that time the church served Evangelicals who took it during the Reformation in the mid-sixteenth century.
 A thorough renovation of the church, during which medieval polychromes were unveiled, took place in the years 1899-1908.
 It was followed by a second phase of renovation between 1909 and 1914.
 Corrections and further works were carried out in the 1950s.

 Architecture

-The main entrance to the church at the end of the Middle Ages led from the south through a large pointed and biaxial portal with a high tympanum, separated by a central pillar.
-It was moulded, mounted on a pedestal, although without sculptural decorations.
-The next entrance portals were on the north side of the nave, in the west facade of the tower and in the southern wall of the southern chapel, where the moulded entrance had a special appearance with a narrow and very high tympanum.
-The interiors were covered with rib vaults, while the space of the aisles was separated from the central nave by pointed arcades based on four-sided pillars, richly decorated especially at the southern aisle.
+The main entrance to the church at the end of the Middle Ages led from the south through a magnificent, pointed and two-axis portal with a high tympanum, divided by a central pillar.
+It was moulded, mounted on a plinth, although without sculptural decoration.
+The next entrance portals were located on the north side of the church nave, in the western facade of the tower and in the southern wall of the southern chapel, where the moulded entrance had a special appearance with a narrow and very high tympanum.
+With the exception of the tower and sacristy, all parts of the church were supported from the outside with stepped buttresses.
+Between them, the walls were pierced with pointed windows, from the 15th century with tracery two, three and four-lights.
+The interiors were covered with cross-rib and net vaults, with the space of the aisles separated from the central nave by pointed arcades based on four-sided pillars.

 Current state

-The church of an interesting, tall and short three-aisle form with a very long presbytery, along with the fresco decorations inside, is one of the most valuable monuments in the Gemer region.
+The church of an interesting, tall and short aisled basillica form with a very long chancel, along with the fresco decorations inside, is one of the most valuable monuments in the Gemer region.
 The frescoes cover an area of 180 – 200 square meters, and in addition, other places in the interior are waiting to be discovered, possibly hiding more paintings.
-They are the largest surviving example of old wall painting in Slovakia.
+They are the largest survived example of medieval wall painting in Slovakia.
 The church also has the oldest organ in Slovakia, from the end of the 15th century, and a bronze baptistery from 1454, by master John of Spišská Sobota.
+As for the architectural details, the fifteenth-century vaults with bas-relief consoles, tracery windows, several Gothic portals, and a late-Gothic wall niche are worth seeing.

 bibliography: